Tuesday, August 20, 2024

 The First Use of "Christians"

-The term "Christian" was first used in Antioch, a major city in ancient Syria, to describe the followers of Jesus.
-This is recorded in the New Testament in Acts 11:26: "And when he had found him, he brought him to Antioch.
-So it was that for an entire year they met with the church and taught a great many people, and it was in Antioch that the disciples were first called ‘Christians.’"
+The first recorded use of the term Christian occurs in Antioch: "And when he had found him, he brought him to Antioch.
+So it was that for an entire year they met with the church and taught a great many people, and it was in Antioch that the disciples were first called ‘Christians’" (Acts 11:26).

 The First Mention of "Catholic"